milwad-dev/milwad.com/resources/docs/laravel-crod/1.x/introduction.md

 [![PHP Version Require](http://poser.pugx.org/milwad/laravel-crod/require/php)](https://packagist.org/packages/milwad/laravel-crod)

 ***

 Laravel Crod is a package for implementing CRUD faster and easier. <br>
 You can create controllers, models, migrations, services, repositories, views, and requests quickly. <br>
-You can make it automatically fillable for models, query for repositories and services, make resource functions for controllers, and have a lot of options.
+You can make automatically fillable for models, query for repositories and services, make resource functions for controllers, and a lot of options.

+Laravel-crod is a simple yet powerful package that can help you create CRUD operations for your Laravel models in just a few lines of code.
+By following this documentation, you should now have a better understanding of how to use the package in your Laravel project.
+If you have any issues or questions, please feel free to open an issue on the package's GitHub repository.